« Previous Page Table of Contents Next Page »

 9. An aydim is a son-in-law; kest means board (as in room and board).
 Study of the holy texts was highly regarded in the Jewish community, and it was a source of particular pride for a father to have his daughter married to a scholar.
 A father, if he had the means, might go so far as to provide financial support so that his son-in-law could devote himself to the study of Torah, in which case the son-in-law would be referred to as an aydim af kest.
 Return

 10. Ben Noach literally means son of Noah and is a term used to refer to non-Jews or gentiles.
 Gentiles, like all people, were bound by the covenant G-d made with Noah after the flood as described in Genesis, but only Jews were required to follow the laws of the Torah, which they later received at Sinai.
-In the context of the present article, the author is making a play on the fact that Nissan's father is named Noah while also suggesting that Nissan was the sort of person who took direct action to deal with a situation without much regard to how the Torah and Jewish tradition might teach us to act under those circumstances.
+In the context of the present article, the author is making a play on the fact that Nosson's father is named Noah while also suggesting that Nosson was the sort of person who took direct action to deal with a situation without much regard to how the Torah and Jewish tradition might teach us to act under those circumstances.
 Return

 11. Yiddishized plural of the Russian word obysk, which means a search of the premises.
 Return